Tom-Mus/Power-BI-Projects/AdventureWorksTM.md

 ## Tasks Performed through the entire business intelligence workflow: :-

-1) connecting and shaping the source data,
+1) Connecting and shaping the source data,
-2) building a relational model,
+2) Building a relational model,
-3) adding calculated columns and measures,
+3) Adding calculated columns and measures,
-4) designing an interactive report.
+4) Designing an interactive report.

 # Screenshots of Power BI *Adventure Works* Final Report :-